 On to the bumper and the Peel Racing Club were out in force to watch Big Nasty hopefully build on his Haydock debut albeit in a red hot bumper.
 He was almost flat out most of they way, struggling in the soft ground as although he’s big, he’s still a big weak baby and Aidan Coleman admitted thinking turning for home that his Haydock 3rd was a fluke!
 However….he could not believe how he stayed on all the way up the straight to finish a decent 4th especially as he’d given the 2nd and 3rd so much ground from before turning in and he was absolutely buzzing about him which is always good to see in a top jockey.
 We were all thrilled and he’ll probably be schooled up and run over hurdles next time but won’t be rushed as he’s most certainly a staying chaser for the future.

 This morning we had lots of the Forecast syndicate in with new members too coming for the first time.
 An enjoyable morning and they all went on for breakfast at The Kings Arms in Stow on the Wold.

-One runner at Leicester for us today – Somewhere To Be over fences under Harry Stock for Paul Armour.
+One runner at Leicester for us today – Somewhere To Be over fences under Harry Stock.
 He seems in good form but will need to put his last run well behind him and we are hoping to put a line through that with a bold show today.
 He’ll not run if the ground is quick though.